mstocco/mariostoc.co/content/traininglog/20210704-ironman2021-12weeksout.md

 Movement in the night was enough to have my back wake me up.
 I am sore again this morning (expected).

+I laced up my shoes after dinner and started with a walk.
+I tried running for a short bit but there wasn't much life in the legs tonight.
+I continue to the manmade hill in Cuthbert Homes Park and walked up it 10 times before walking home.

+Live to fight another day.
 <!---->
 ## THURSDAY JUL 8
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**